Following your tattoo:

 • Remove dressing/wrap after a minimum of 1 hour, then wash (not scrub) your tattoo.
 Wash hands first, then tattoo, with hot, soapy water (preferably glycerin or antibacterial soap with no fragrance), rinse with warm water. (repeat process a second time)

-- Avoid long baths or showers for the first 2 weeks.
+• Avoid long baths or showers for the first 2 weeks.
 NEVER submerge the tattoo in water for more than a few seconds, and avoid prolonged exposure to direct sunlight.

-(DO NOT USE – Neosporin, Polysporin, Vaseline, Bactracin, Bactroban, Rubbing Alcohol, Iodine, Bactine or Hydrogen Peroxide – These products may impair healing and cause color loss.)
+DO NOT USE – Neosporin, Polysporin, Vaseline, Bactracin, Bactroban, Rubbing Alcohol, Iodine, Bactine or Hydrogen Peroxide – These products may impair healing and cause color loss.

-- If you experience a second flaking, applying additional moisturizing lotion will help to keep it moist, and aid in healing.
+• If you experience a second flaking, applying additional moisturizing lotion will help to keep it moist, and aid in healing.

-- Healing skin is often itchy.
-Gently pat or applying a small amount of pressure to the tattooed area, will help dissipate the itch.
+• Healing skin is often itchy.
+Gently pat or apply a small amount of pressure to the tattooed area, it will help dissipate the itch.
 Occasionally a scab will form.
 Do not pick or scratch the tattoo, as that will create a secondary scab which may cause ink loss.

 • Avoid exposing your new tattoo to direct sunlight and avoid tanning beds.
 Your new tattoo can burn in as little as 5 minutes which can result in excessive scabbing, prolonged healing time and cause discomfort, and/or pain.
 After your tattoo is fully healed, we recommend using sunblock, when exposing the tattooed area to sunlight, to maintain optimal color, and prevent fading.